 Instability in the faith is a core problem in Christianity at this time.
 Christians make experience the determiner of what they believe rather than the Word of God.

 “if indeed you continue in the faith”

-In the Greek, the “if” indicates an assumption of truth.
+In Greek, the “if” indicates an assumption of truth.
 Paul assumes that the Colossians will continue in the faith.
 This is not an “if” of the future; it is an “if” of the past.
-The word can be translated “since.”
+The word can be translated as “since.”
 “Since indeed you continue in the faith.”
 Our reconciliation is an accomplished fact.
 Continuance is a test of reality.
-There is no uncertainty of the believer’s reconciliation.
+There is no uncertainty about the believer’s reconciliation.
 The believer will be uncharged and without blemish when he stands before God (v.
 22).
 Salvation was an accomplished event at the moment of faith.

 The word “continue” means to persist in or adhere to the faith.
-The Colossian heretics were trying to dislodge them from their faith to to involve them in asceticism.
+The Colossian heretics were trying to dislodge them from their faith to involve them in asceticism.

 Christians are preserved by the perseverance of the Savior.

 Some Christians are so conscious of their defects that they are never quite sure they are a Christian.
-Sometimes they feel they are and other times they feel they are not a Christian.
-God does not give us eternal life and say “Oh, I meant that it was only temporary, that is, until you sinned enough to lose it.”
+Sometimes they feel they are, and other times they feel they are not a Christian.
+God does not give us eternal life and say, “Oh, I meant that it was only temporary, that is until you sinned enough to lose it.”
 He does not give you eternal life this year and take it away next year.

-Having said that, it does not mean that we are to ignore this verse which is a flashing red light of warning.
+Having said that, it does not mean that we are to ignore this verse, which is a flashing red light of warning.
 Continuance is the proof of conversion.
 If a person says, “I am a Christian” and shows no change in their life, they may not be a Christian.
 Well, we will wait and see if it is real.
 We can say that we are Alexander the Great, too.
 That does not mean that it is real.
 A true Christian is preserved by the perseverance of the Savior.